 - ACH payments are less expensive than credit cards.

-- On the downside consumers do need to have both their routing and account information to make a purchase or have linked their bank account through an app or website.
+- On the downside, consumers do need to have both their routing and account information to make a purchase or have linked their bank account through an app or website.

 Yes, you read right!

-Also, a legitimate way to accept payments for cannabis.
+Another legitimate way to accept payments for cannabis.
 An eCheck is really just like accepting a check online.
 The check is printed with your customer’s virtual signature and either electronically or physically deposited into your account.